bitmagier/arbitrage-trader/README.md

 # arbitrage-trader

-An autonomously working arbitrage trader for digital assets
+An autonomously working arbitrage trader platform for crypto assets